till-m/hydropower-fatigue-damage-reduction/README.md

 To install, clone the repository and install the dependencies, e.g. via `pip` by running `pip install -r requirements.txt`.
 This should not take more than several minutes.

 ## Use and Demo
-A demo notebook is present as `demo.ipynb`.
+A demo notebook is present as `demo.ipynb` and shows the end-to-end process of training a model and running the optimization.
 On a normal machine with no GPU present, this notebook can take up to several hours to execute.

+However, you can also execute standalone scripts `main.py` and `optimize_dijkstra.py` to train and optimize respectively.

 ### Training the model